Ensuring your team are talking the same language

 Many large multi-national companies appear really disorganized.
 They have multiple products and platforms doing the same thing in different markets with little view of which are the legacy products (that need to be retired) or the strategic platforms (that need to be supported).

-A global technology company we worked with had acquired multiple companies in different countries so had multiple platforms and products servicing the same customer set.
+A global technology company we worked with had acquired multiple companies in different countries so they had multiple platforms and products servicing the same customer set.
 It was hard to see which were the strategic platforms and which were the legacy platforms.

 Strong product portfolio management was missing.
 This (and company politics) meant that opportunities to rationalize the product set (and save costs) were missed.
 It also meant that product investment decisions were not optimal.

 Too much bespoke/custom work

 One thing we’ve seen happen again and again in large organizations that are Sales led is multiple variations of a solution being sold to different customers without full consideration of the support costs or the impact on other things in the roadmap.
 Managing multiple code streams and versions, re-jigging different roadmaps and supporting these complex unique solutions creates a huge strain on the organization.